 Chase vs. Wells Fargo: Fees

 While both banks charge monthly maintenance fees for their accounts, Wells Fargo fees tend to be lower.
 The bank also offers better opportunities to have the fees waived.
 For example, its Platinum Savings account charges a $12 monthly fee which you can have waived by maintaining at least $3,500 in the account.
-On the other hand, the Chase Premier Savings account charges a $25 monthly fee, waivable with either a minimum daily balance of at least $15,000 or a linked Chase Premier Plus Checking or Chase Premier Platinum Checking account.
+On the other hand, the Chase Premier Savings account charges a $25 monthly fee, waivable with either a minimum daily balance of at least $15,000 or a linked Chase Premier Plus Checking or Sapphire Banking account.
 Wells Fargo makes it easier to waive the fee, but even if you can’t meet the requirement, the fee won’t take out as big of a chunk of your savings as Chase’s fee will.

 Neither Chase nor Wells Fargo charges a fee to own a CD account.
 However, always be aware of the penalties you could face for early withdrawal.
 This is often a certain number of days of simple interest, lessening your withdrawal significantly.